albertwidi/go-project-example/README.md

 Kothak is a repository design project for Go.

+> Please fell free to critize my ideas and writings.
+I am using this repo to validate my ideas and learn how to write technical topics.

 The aim of the project is to design an Industrial Go Application

 What it means by Industrial Go Application or Go for Industrial Programming by [Peter Bourgon](https://peter.bourgon.org/go-for-industrial-programming/):